PierreSenellart/provsql/doc/source/dev/probability-evaluation.rst

-The ``'inversion-free'`` method (and the default-chain rung that follows ``independent``) evaluates the *inversion-free* class of Jha and Suciu :cite:`DBLP:conf/icdt/JhaS11`: hierarchical, tuple-independent queries -- including self-joins -- whose lineage admits a polynomial-size OBDD.
+The ``'inversion-free'`` method (and the default-chain rung that follows ``independent``) evaluates the *inversion-free* class of Jha and Suciu :cite:`DBLP:conf/icdt/JhaS11`: hierarchical, tuple-independent UCQs -- including self-joins and set-semantics ``UNION``\ s (the union of conjunctive queries the class is named for) -- whose lineage admits a polynomial-size OBDD.
 On these the generic ``'tree-decomposition'`` / compilation fallbacks can blow up (the lineage is not low-treewidth), yet a *structured* d-DNNF built over a query-derived variable order stays linear in the lineage.